• Menu

 General Acceptance Corporation

-In 1969, Jack and Leonard Rosen sold GALC to General Acceptance Corporation for more than $200 million with each receiving an extra $100,000 cash payout, in addition to approximately $63 million worth of General Acceptance stock.
+In 1969, Jack and Leonard Rosen sold GALC to General Acceptance Corporation for more than $200 million, each receiving an extra $100,000 cash payout and approximately $63 million worth of General Acceptance stock.
 The General Acceptance Corporation was first established in 1933 in Allentown, Pennsylvania, initially focusing on car insurance.
 In the 1950s, General Acceptance branched out into insurance, consumer, and real estate finance, followed by expansion into truck trailer and construction equipment manufacturing in the 1960s

-GAC Properties, as it was now called, expanded its operations and began flying prospective customers out to view its new Rio Rico development in Arizona.
-Due to the recession caused by the 1973 oil crisis, the contract with Modern Air to fly in prospective land buyers from the Northeast and Midwest to view its properties in Arizona and Florida was canceled.
+GAC Properties, as it was now called, expanded its operations and began flying prospective customers to view its new Rio Rico development in Arizona.
+However, due to the recession caused by the 1973 oil crisis, the contract with Modern Air to fly prospective land buyers from the Northeast and Midwest to view its properties in Arizona and Florida was canceled.

-Rising interest rates increased GAC’s borrowing costs, making it difficult for them to refinance the company’s public debt.
-In addition, GAC’s poor environmental record and controversial sales techniques attracted growing negative attention among the authorities, consumers, and environmental groups as well as the general public.
-These factors combined to force a reduction in residential developments and closure or disposal of non-core activities, including GAC’s computer leasing business and Modern Air.
+Rising interest rates increased GAC’s borrowing costs, making it difficult to refinance the company’s public debt.
+In addition, GAC’s poor environmental record and controversial sales techniques attracted growing negative attention among authorities, consumers, environmental groups, and the general public.
+These factors combined to reduce residential developments and closure or disposal of non-core activities, including GAC’s computer leasing business and Modern Air.

-By 1974, only 10 percent of Golden Gate Estates was developed and it was at this time that county officials figured out that the project, with limestone roads and no centralized water or sewer system, could not support such a large number of platted lots.
+By 1974, only 10 percent of Golden Gate Estates had been developed.
+At this time, county officials figured out that the project, with limestone roads and no centralized water or sewer system, could not support such a large number of platted lots.
 That year, the county downsized the property, requiring a minimum of 2.25 acres to build a house.
 In 1975, GAC filed for Chapter 11 bankruptcy protection.
+The Ramuda Ranch Resort closed down in 1979.

 Golden Gates Estates Under Ownership of Collier County

-During this time, the county took over maintenance of the roads in the Golden Gate Estates area.
+Following the company’s bankruptcy, the county took over maintenance of the roads in the Golden Gate Estates area.
 In 1985, the state began purchasing lots in the southern part of Golden Gate Estates under its Conservation and Recreational Lands Program.
-The acquisition had proceeded slowly, hampered by the administrative burden of contacting over 17,000 owners who were located in opposite parts of the country.
+The acquisition had proceeded slowly, hampered by the administrative burden of contacting over 17,000 owners located in opposite parts of the country.

-The Picayune Strand State Forest was officially named in May 1995, the fourth largest state forest in Florida and is named after the largest of several cypress strands that once occupied much of the eastern portion of the property.
-In 1998, the federal government provided $25 million in aid to the state to help bring the land acquisitions to completion.
+The Picayune Strand State Forest was officially named in May 1995.
+It is the fourth largest state forest in Florida and is named after the largest of several cypress strands that once occupied much of the eastern portion of the property.
+In 1998, the federal government provided $25 million in aid to the state to help complete the land acquisitions.

-Further south where GAC’s office, resort, and airstrip were located, ownership changed hands several hands over the next couple of decades until eventually, the Adventure Resort, the marina located behind it, and the Hotel were all operating under separate owners.
-A community was started nearby known as Port of the Islands, started in 1994 when the first condominium building was constructed and where everything in this small area gets its name from.
+Further south, where GAC’s office, resort, and airstrip were located, ownership changed hands several times over the next couple of decades until eventually, the Adventure Resort, the marina located behind it, and the Hotel were all operating under separate owners.
+A community nearby known as Port of the Islands began in 1994 when the first condominium building was constructed, and it is where everything in this small area gets its name.

 Although I couldn’t find any actual evidence or reports, there are stories of the abandoned roads of Golden Gates Estate being used in the 1970s as landing strips for Douglass DC-3s, arriving from South America with shipments of cocaine.
-Some locals in the area even claim that the hotels were operated by drug cartels into the 1980s.
+Some locals in the area even claim that drug cartels operated the hotels into the 1980s.

 Satellite view of the Picayune Strand State Forest.
 From this view, it’s apparent what was planned for the layout of Golden Gate Estates as the dirt roads are still visible today.
 Google Maps